alexshtf/alexshtf.github.io/_posts/2020-05-15-MiniBatchProximalPoint.md

 Apparently, both methods step in a direction obtained from a linear combination of the vectors $$a_i$$.
-But while SGD multiplies each vector by derivatives of $$\phi$$, which correspond to a linear approximation, while the proximal point method uses coefficients $$s_i^*$$ obtained by considering exact losses.
+But while SGD multiplies each vector by derivatives of $$\phi$$, which correspond to a linear approximation, the proximal point method uses coefficients $$s_i^*$$ obtained by considering exact losses via duality.

 #### Compact form